Aritra-666/usart.h/README.md

 # usart.h
-It is header file which contain function and register definition used for  usart communication in AVR microcontroller.
+It is header file which contain functions and register definitions used for  usart communication in AVR microcontroller.